Advanced Settings and Risk Controls

 Longest order duration, approximately 10× longer than Aggressive for the same order size

-Calculates duration using a 0.01 rate multiplier against 24h volume
+Uses a 0.01 rate multiplier against 24h volume.

 Best for: Minimizing market impact, trading lower-liquidity pairs, or strategies where time is less critical than execution quality